revforyou/Content_Moderation_System/README.md

 ## Smart AI-Based Content Moderation System

 #### Value Proposition
-Content moderation is a critical requirement for businesses that operate online platforms such as social media platforms (Facebook, Twitter, TikTok, etc.), e-commerce marketplaces (Amazon, eBay), discussion forums (Reddit, Quora), and video-sharing platforms (YouTube, Twitch).
+Content moderation is a critical requirement for businesses that operate online platforms such as social media platforms, e-commerce marketplaces, discussion forums, and video-sharing platforms.
 These businesses rely on ensuring that harmful, offensive, or illegal content is not published, thereby maintaining compliance with policies, protecting users, and preventing reputational damage.
+Our customer for this ML system is Finstagram.

 #### Current Status Quo (Non-ML Solution)
 Many companies still rely on manual moderation teams or rule-based automated filters to monitor and flag inappropriate content.
 However, these approaches face several challenges: